MyGet/MyGetDocs/site/Docs/Reference/Package-Sources.markdown

 ![Add Package Source Dialog](Images/add_package_source.png)

-## Scenario: Add package from feed
+## Scenario - Add package from feed
 This is the first scenario that makes use of upstream package sources.
 If you want to add a package from another feed onto your MyGet feed, the other feed needs to be configured as a package source to that feed.

 Adding a package can happen in two ways: referencing or mirroring.